Part III - Improving Your Workflow

 vm$

-is also useful for locating files.
-Unlike grep
+find is also useful for locating files.
+Unlike grep (which is geared

 for files according to meta-data such as file name and file type.
 If the